tryolabs/TLSphinx/README.md

               // Print the decoder text and score println("Text: \(hyp.text) - Score: \(hyp.score)")
           } else {
-              // Can't decode any speech because an error }
+              // Can't decode any speech because of an error }
       }
   } else {